martinwork/pxt-coderdojo-controller/hardware/README.md

 Enjoy!

 ## Optional: Print a storage case
-STL files are available in the CAD Files folder for printing a storage case from 2 till 7 controllers
+STL files are available in the CAD Files folder for printing a storage case from 2 till 7 controllers.
+The bottom notch will prevent the contoller to fit nicely when the power button is still on (preventing battery drain)

 ![PCB Components](https://github.com/jimd80/pxt-coderdojo-controller/blob/main/hardware/CAD%20Images/Case%203D%20Print.png?raw=true)
 ![PCB Components](https://github.com/jimd80/pxt-coderdojo-controller/blob/main/images/Case%202.jpg?raw=true)